-Built in 1966 for the U.S. Coast and Geodetic Survey (C&GS) by Jakobson Shipyard in Oyster Bay, New York, NOAA Ship Heck (S591) was originally designed for wire-drag operations to investigate submerged hazards to navigation in tandem with her sister ship, Rude.
-The twin-diesel, 90-ft. ship was named for Captain Nicholas Heck, who pioneered use of the wire drag method for discovering undersea obstructions in the early 20th century.
-This was the primary technique used to search large areas for obstructions, lost vessels and aircraft until the use of the sidescan sonar became commonplace in the late 1980s.
-Commissioned on March 29, 1967, Heck performed inshore hydrographic surveys along the U.S. Atlantic and Gulf of Mexico Coasts in support of NOAA's nautical charting mission.
-Heck served as one of the primary test platforms for projects of the Hydrographic Surveys Branch of C&GS's Research and Development Laboratory, which integrated Differential Global Positioning System precise location data with side scan sonar imagery and a state-of-the-art multibeam bathymetric sonar into a compact and technically advanced onboard data acquisition/processing system.
-Heck was also fully equipped for diving operations to verify the exact nature of the submerged obstructions.
+Heck performed inshore hydrographic surveys along the U.S. Atlantic and Gulf of Mexico coasts in support of NOAA's nautical charting mission.
+Heck served as one of the primary test platforms for projects coordinated by of the Hydrographic Surveys Branch of USC&GS's Research and Development Laboratory.
+The project integrated a Differential Global Positioning System—an enhanced version of GPS with improved location accuracy—precise location data with side scan sonar imagery and a state-of-the-art multibeam bathymetric sonar into a compact and technically advanced onboard data acquisition/processing system.
+Heck was also fully equipped for diving operations that verified the exact nature of the submerged obstructions.

-Captain Heck was also known for developing radio acoustic ranging, the first navigation system to eliminate the need for visual means to determine position.
-As Chief of the Division of Seismology and Terrestrial Magnetism, he was a leader in the development of geophysics in the first half of the Twentieth Century.
+The ship was named after Captain Heck who was known for developing radio acoustic ranging—the first navigation system to eliminate the need for visual determination of position.
+As Chief of the USC&GS Division of Seismology and Terrestrial Magnetism, he was a leader in the development of geophysics in the first half of the Twentieth Century.
 He drew attention to the correlation between earthquake epicenters and the Mid-Atlantic Ridge in the 1930s.
 He was a recipient of the Bowie Medal of the American Geophysical Union.

-In 1978, Heck and Rude saved the research vessel Midnight Sun from sinking.
+In 1978, Heck and Rude saved the research ship, Midnight Sun, from sinking.
 The crews received the Department of Commerce Silver Medal for their rescue efforts.